coder-academy-students/rails-setup-for-mac/README.md

     echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
   ```

+09. Close and then reopen your terminal.

-09. Install Ruby 2.4.0 and set it the working version.
+10. Install Ruby 2.4.0 and set it the working version.
   ```
     rbenv install 2.4.0 && rbenv local 2.4.0
   ```

-10. Install Rails 5
+11. Install Rails 5
   ```
     gem install rails --version 5.0.1 --no-ri --no-rdoc && rbenv rehash
   ```

-11. In the terminal enter ```rails -v``` to confirm it is installed
+12. In the terminal enter ```rails -v``` to confirm it is installed

 You're done!